IAD-ZHDK/p5.js-Arduino/README.md

-# MA-Studio-1--Physical-Computing
+# Arduino to P5js example

-An example for connecting Arduino with P5js over Serial
+Some simple examples for connecting Arduino with P5js over Serial

 Currently, Web Serial only runs on Internet Explorer and Chrome, so to use it, you need to install Chrome (or a Chrome-based) browser.
-To check if your browser supports WebSerial open a console (cmd + option+ i on Mac or ctrl + alt + i on Windows) and type in:
+To check if your browser supports WebSerial open a console the browser (cmd + option+ i on Mac or ctrl + alt + i on Windows) and type in:

 await navigator.serial.requestPort();